cvent/lounge/guide/population.md

 });
 ```

-Finally, `populate` can accept an array if fields to populate:
+Additionally, `populate` can accept an array if fields to populate:

 ```js
 User.findById(userId, {populate: ['address', 'posts.1']}, function(err, doc) {